 Performing with his mother on stage

-Allen brings his mother on stage anytime they are in Iowa for when he sings “Blank Stares.”
-He told People that she is normally a little bewildered before going on but the moment they embrace each other, she is at peace again.
+Allen always brought his mother on stage anytime they were in Iowa for when he sang “Blank Stares.”
+He told People in 2018 that she is normally a little bewildered before going on but the moment they embrace each other, she is at peace again.

 If I could only seal the cracks you’re slippin’ through… #WorldMentalHealthDay #endalz

-Allen has stuck to his guts with the song and has even told his other bandmates that, “Whether we play for 5 people in a dive bar in the middle of nowhere or we play for 5,000 or 50,000 – we are always going to tell this story, we are always going to sing this song.”
+Allen even told his bandmates that, “Whether we play for 5 people in a dive bar in the middle of nowhere or we play for 5,000 or 50,000 – we are always going to tell this story, we are always going to sing this song.”

 The song obviously is an important part of Allen’s life and his love for his mother continues to remain the guiding force in his career.